When companies feel stressed

 The story didn’t end bad though: the sites are still up and despite us three removing our salary burden from the company, we all got higher salaries offsetting the impact of the inflation on our own pocket! win-win!

-When the body is in stress, it goes into fight and flight mode.
+When the body is under stress, it goes into fight and flight mode.
 Adrenaline and cortisol increase the blood pressure to the muscles while limiting growth.
 It makes evolutionary sense.
 There’s no reason for the body to spend resources on growing your nails when you’re running from a tiger.
 Longer nails do not impact the tiger’s appetite! 🐅

 When Sundar asks Googlers for "pausing development and re-deploying resources to higher priority areas", he’s sending clear stress signals.
-When he’s saying that new recruitment is limited to "engineering, technical and other critical roles", he’s talking about pumping blood to the muscles.
+When he’s saying that new recruitment is limited to "engineering, technical and other critical roles", he’s talking about pumping blood into the muscles.

 Scarcity breeds clarity.
 It’s what drives focus and creativity that ultimately leads to better products that help people all over the world.
 That’s the opportunity in front of us today, and I’m excited for us to rise to the moment again.